 The research activities of SLU’s Agricultural and Food Economics unit in the Department of Economics concern the assessment of agricultural and trade policies, modeling of agri-food markets, and other issues related to agriculture, resources, and the environment.
 Often, the unit applies econometric tools and methods.

-The unit of Environmental and Natural Resource Economics has interest and focus on research relevant for environmental policy.
+The unit of Environmental Economics has an interest in and focus on research relevant for environmental policy.
 Some particular areas are: effects of policy instruments on carbon emission in a long term perspective; expected developments in non-renewable resource prices; bio-energy and climate change; compliance with environmental regulations and design of environmental policies.

 Faculty members and their specialization in the different sub-fields relevant for the programme

 |Prof. emeritus Y. Surry||Agricultural and trade policy analysis with an emphasis on applied econometric methods and general equilibrium modelling|

 Prof. Helena Hansson is full Professor in agricultural and food economics.
 Her research interests are farm management, farmer-decision making and the economics of strategic choices, and production-economic analyses related to the efficiency of farm production.
 She extensively works with interdisciplinary approaches, using behavioral models to explain decision-making, economic behavior and economic performance.

 Prof. Robert Hart is full Professor of environmental economics.
 His research concerns the development of the global – spaceship – economy in the very long run, and the management of that development through policy instruments.